boryspaulewicz/bhsdtr/ordinal/Readme.md

 The point and interval estimates match quite well, with some notable exceptions.
 According to the ordinal model some credible intervals around individual *d'* point estimates include 0 and one point estimate is even below 0, which contradicts an important assumption of the SDT model.
 We will address this issue later.

-If the participant-specific *d'* estimates match, the sample average *d'* should also match, right?
+If the participant-specific *d'* estimates match, the average *d'* should also match, right?
 Maybe the SDT model does not fit the data well?

 ``` r
 plot_sdt_fit(fit2, adata2, c('id'), type = 'response', bw = F, verbose = F)